 I am currently working on a book-length project on the Firesign Theatre, about which I recently recorded a podcast for the Organist on KCRW.
 And I am studying libraries and information during the Second World War.

 In the 2017-2018 academic year I am a faculty fellow at the Cornell University Society for the Humanities.
+From 2018-2020 I will be one of the inaugural fellows in the Milstein Program in Technology and Humanity.

 Professor Jeremy Braddock